Our offices are closed on 5/29 for Memorial Day.

 Why Are Women More Likely to Develop Osteoporosis?

 The hormones changes that happen during menopause directly correlate with the cause of osteoporosis in women and bone density.
-Oestrogen is a female hormone that is essential for bone health and after menopause the level of oestrogen drop dramatically, which leads to a fast decrease in bone density.
+Estrogen is a female hormone that is essential for bone health and after menopause the level of estrogen drop dramatically, which leads to a fast decrease in bone density.

 Other than menopause, having irregular periods (more than 6 months at a time), a hysterectomy, or early menopause seem to be contributing factors as well.